unicode-org/icu4x/CONTRIBUTING.md

 ### Checklist

-Each commit and pull request should follow the [style guide](./docs/style-guide.md) and be properly formatted with `cargo fmt`.
+Each commit and pull request should follow the [style guide][style_guide] and be properly formatted with `cargo fmt`.
 If the PR is adding any public API changes, we'd also like to ensure that full coverage of `cargo doc` is preserved and code coverage is above `90%`.

 Handy commands (run from the root directory):